gocd/docs.go.cd/installation/troubleshoot_installer.md

 `<GO_LOG_DIR>/go-agent-bootstrapper.log` on agent, if startup failed due to incompatible version of Java.

-Resolution: Update the environment variable JAVA_HOME set in `/etc/default/go-server`, `/etc/default/go-agent` to Java 8 path, and restart the Go server/agent.
+Resolution: Update the environment variable JAVA_HOME set in `/etc/default/go-server`, `/etc/default/go-agent` to Java 8 path, and restart the GoCD server/agent.